Top 10 Best Prison Movies of All Time: AffairsTime

 Le Trou (The Hole) trailer

-The Hole (French: Le Trou) is a 1960 French crime film directed by Jacques Becker, based on José Giovanni’s 1957 book The Break.
+The Hole (Le Trou) is a 1960 French crime drama directed by Jacques Becker, based on José Giovanni’s 1957 book The Break.
+Set in La Santé Prison in 1947, the film follows five determined inmates as they plot a daring escape.

 ‘A Prophet’ Trailer